alefore/weblog/recommendations.md

 It's expensive, but it's one of those great examples of good design, an object that just lets you achieve your goal and gets out of the way.

-### Philips Hue Lightbulbs
+### Philips Hue Light Bulbs

-We decided to upgrade _most_ lightbulbs in our home to be smart lightbulbs.
+We decided to upgrade _most_ light bulbs in our home to be smart light bulbs.
 Great decision.

-You can trivially reconfigure all your light switches to accomodate requirements you hadn't (and couldn't have) anticipated.
+You can trivially reconfigure all your light switches to accommodate requirements you hadn't (and couldn't have) anticipated.
-I think there's something to be said about enabling iteration, about adopting practices that let you more easily adjust your surroundings to fit better with your constantly evolving desires.
+I think there's something to be said about enabling iteration, about adopting practices that let you more easily adjust your surroundings to better fit your constantly evolving desires.
-Christopher Alexander would say that you make your buildings alive.
+Christopher Alexander would say that you make your buildings come alive.

 We went with the Philips Hue line, on the recommendations from a friend.
 It just works!
 We haven't had any issues.
-I suppose other similar smart-lightbulb systems may just as well;
+I suppose other similar smart-light bulb systems may just as well;
 I can't comment on how Philips Hue stands in comparison to their competitors.

-I'm impressed by the fact that the technology has reached the point where [a lightswitch](https://www.feller.ch/de/sortiment/schalter-und-taster/funktaster) doesn't need any bateries or electricity: the act of pressing it generates enough power for it to communicate wirelessly with the home control system.
+I'm impressed by the fact that the technology has reached the point where [a lightswitch](https://www.feller.ch/de/sortiment/schalter-und-taster/funktaster) doesn't need any batteries or electricity: the act of pressing it generates enough power for it to communicate wirelessly with the home control system.

-We still have some old-fashioned lightbulbs in our home.
+We still have some old-fashioned light bulbs in our home.
 Some are, unfortunately, not compatible;
 for others (e.g., on very visible lamps) we haven't found beautiful-enough bulbs in the Philips hue line.